Manila Itinerary 2 Days: Culture, History & Food (2022)

 Spain Comes to the Philippines

-Fearing their loss of power in the Philippines, they vehemently opposed any kind of reforms that would give the Filipinos any kind of power or even equality.
+Fearing their loss of power in the Philippines, they vehemently opposed any kind of reforms that would give the Filipinos even a smidgen of power or equality.
 Little progress and few reforms occurred during the 300-year rule by the Spanish clergy so that the Philippines of 1571 was little different from that of 1898.

 Revolution Comes to the Philippines